kyma-project/kyma-metrics-collector/docs/contributor/README.md

+# Contributing to Kyma Metrics Collector

-# Overview
+## Overview

-The Kyma Control Plane is billing hyperscaler resources used by SKRs using the Kyma Metrics Collector being integrated with Unified Metering via EDP.
+To bill hyperscaler resources used by SKR clusters, the Kyma Control Plane (KCP) uses the Kyma Metrics Collector (KMC), which is integrated with Unified Metering using Event Data Platform (EDP).

 ## Architecture

-Every Kyma cluster is running in a hyperscaler account dedicated for the related global account.
-So it is shared with many cluster of the same customer.
-The hyperscaler account is payed by Kyma and individual resource usage gets charged to the customer.
-The bill to the end user contains one entry, listing the consumed Capacity Units (CU) without any further breakdown.
-The bill gets created by the Unified Metering service.
+Every SKR cluster runs in a hyperscaler account dedicated for the related global account, so it is shared between many clusters of the same customer.
+The hyperscaler account is payed by Kyma, and individual resource usage is charged to the customer.
+The bill to the end user contains one entry, listing the consumed capacity units (CU) without any further breakdown.
+The bill is created by the Unified Metering service.

 [!arch](./assets/arch.drawio.svg)

-For that the following steps are undertaken periodically:
+The following steps happen periodically:
-1. KMC workers fetch the list of billable clusters from [Kyma Environment Broker (KEB)](https://github.com/kyma-project/kyma-environment-broker/tree/main) and adds them to a queue to work through them.
-If an error occurs, KMC re-queues the affected runtime.
-For every process step following, internal metrics are exposed with the [Prometheus client library](https://github.com/prometheus/client_golang).
-See the [metrics.md](./metrics.md) file for exposed metrics.
+1. KMC workers fetch the list of billable SKR clusters from [Kyma Environment Broker (KEB)](https://github.com/kyma-project/kyma-environment-broker/tree/main) and add them to a queue to work through them.
+If an error occurs, KMC re-queues the affected SKR cluster.
+For every process step, internal metrics are exposed with the [Prometheus client library](https://github.com/prometheus/client_golang).
+For details about the exposed metrics, see the [metrics.md](./metrics.md) file.
-2. KMC fetches the kubeconfig for every cluster from the control plane resources
+2. KMC fetches the kubeconfig for every SKR cluster from the control plane resources.
-3. KMC retrieves specific Kubernetes resources from the APIServer of every cluster using the related kubeconfig
+3. KMC fetches specific Kubernetes resources from the APIServer of every SKR cluster using the related kubeconfig.
-4. KMC maps the retrieved Kubernetes resources to a Memory/CPU/Storage value and send it to EDP as event stream
+4. KMC maps the retrieved Kubernetes resources to a memory/CPU/storage value and sends the value to EDP as event stream.
-5. EDP is calculating the consumed CUs based on the consumed CPU or storage by a fixed formula and sends the consumed CUs to Unified Metering
+5. EDP calculates the consumed CUs based on the consumed CPU or storage with a fixed formula and sends the consumed CUs to Unified Metering.

-KMC retrieves the amount of following resource types from the SKR APIServer:
+KMC fetches the amount of the following resource types from the SKR APIServer:
-- node type - via the labeled machine type it maps how much memory and cpu the node provides and maps it to an amount of CPU
+- node type - using the labeled machine type, KMC maps how much memory and CPU the node provides and maps it to an amount of CPU.
-- storage - for every storage it determines the provisioned GB value
+- storage - for every storage, KMC determines the provisioned GB value.
 - services - not in use at the moment

 ## EDP interface

-The data send to EDP has to adhere to the following [schema](./assets/edp.json).
+The data sent to EDP must adhere to the schema you see in [edp.json](./assets/edp.json).

-An example payload looks like this:
+See the following example payload:

 ```json
 {